MLK Day of Service

 Linda Carter M.S.
 '00

-Linda Carter, affectionately known as “New Jersey’s Wonder Woman” has spent her entire career fighting for the underprivileged and middle-class communities.
+Linda Carter has spent her entire career fighting for underprivileged and middle-class communities.
 She has served locally for nearly two decades, as a member of the Plainfield City Council and as a member of the Union County Board of Chosen Freeholders – earning a reputation as a bold progressive, and pragmatic trailblazer willing to take on a wide array of challenges that affect her communities.

 2024 MLK Oratorical Contest

-The 2nd Annual MLK Oratorical Contest at Stevens Institute of Technology is accepting online submissions from December 4, 2023, through January 4, 2024.
+The 2nd Annual MLK Oratorical Contest at Stevens hosted by the Phi Theta Chapter of Alpha Phi Alpha Fraternity, Inc. is accepting online submissions through January 10, 2024.
 The purpose of the contest is to encourage oratorical skills among students and celebrate the legacy of renown orator, Civil Rights leader, and change agent, Rev. Dr. Martin Luther King, Jr.

 One of Dr. King's speeches or known writings

 An original speech, song, or poem on the topic of Dr. King's legacy

 Upload your recording along with information about yourself to the Oratorical Contest submission form (click here) by January 10, 2024, at 11:59PM.

 After reviewing all submissions, a panel of judges from Alpha Phi Alpha Fraternity, Inc. will select the four oratorical contest winners on January 11.
 All winners, including up to 5 friends and/or family members, will be invited to attend the in-person MLK Day of Service celebration at Stevens on Tuesday, January 16.
 Each winner will deliver their winning submission in-person and receive their award at the event.

 Photos from the 2023 MLK Day of Service